CFD Trading: A Complete Guide to Contracts For Difference

 How to Start Trading

-Now that we have covered the background on CFDs, their benefits and risks, you are probably wondering how you can start trading with them.
+Now that we have covered the background on CFDs, their benefits and risks, you are probably wondering how you can start trading with them or how to trade CFDs online.
 There are a few steps involved, but we have broken it down into a simple guide to help you on your way!
+Here's how to trade CFDs online:

 Step 1: Create a Trading Account